 I made an impulse buy the other day… one of those little packets of Mexican hot cocoa mix.
-I constantly crave hot cocoa this time of year and I’ve always wanted to try Mexican hot cocoa.
-In the back of my mind I knew nothing good could come of this little packet of powder, but something in me wanted to believe that it would be yummy.
-Anyway, it was less than impressive, much less.
+I constantly crave hot cocoa this time of year so I thought I’d give this Mexican hot cocoa a shot.
+I already knew that I liked the combination of chocolate and chiles, so I figured this would be a home run.
+Unfortunately, it was less than impressive.
+Much less.
 As usual, I thought, “I could do this better!”
-So, I made my own version: Spicy Aztec Hot Cocoa.
+So I made my own Spicy Hot Cocoa.
+And it’s good.
+REAL good.

 My version, although unbelievably simple, truly WOW-ed me.
 Seriously.
-I know you’re supposed to use really high quality cocoa and high quality spices for this, but I just used my run of the mill pantry basics and got a really rich cocoa with a nice earthy and spicy kick.
-I don’t think I can ever go back to plain cocoa.
+I know you’re supposed to use really high-quality cocoa and high-quality spices for this, but I just used my run of the mill pantry basics and got a really rich cocoa with a nice earthy and spicy kick.
+I don’t think I can ever go back to plain hot cocoa again.

-The cinnamon adds a little depth, earthiness, and warmth that regular cocoa doesn’t have.
-Thanks to the molasses in brown sugar, this hot cocoa is a little more rich than cocoa sweetened with white sugar.
-And then the pinch of cayenne provides just the right amount of burn in the back of my throat to make you giggle with glee.
+The cinnamon in this cocoa adds a little depth, earthiness, and warmth that regular hot cocoa doesn’t have.
+Thanks to the molasses in brown sugar, the flavor is a little more rich than cocoa sweetened with white sugar.
+Then the pinch of cayenne provides just the right amount of burn in the back of my throat to make you giggle with glee.
 This stuff is awesome.

-Just a fair warning – the spices do not totally dissolve in milk because, well, they’re not dissolvable.
+Just a fair warning – the spices do not totally dissolve in milk because, well, they’re not soluble.
 So, there will be some sediment on the bottom of your mug.
 If you’re a French press coffee drinker, this will not bother you.